 This is a competition at which competitors are judged within the context of a live performance.
-No recorded medium, in any format, will be considered and in Regional and National Finals will not be accepted.
 Competitors perform a selection of works of their own choice.

 Competitors may perform the same pieces/songs in each and/or subsequent stages.

 Competitors may perform from memory or from music at any stage.
 In the case of vocal candidates, it should be remembered that part of the assessment of the performance concerns communication with the audience and performing from a copy of music may prevent candidates from achieving this criterion to the fullest extent.